wvanderwey/ROP/ROP-output-details.md

 --,57012335,6698066,4632060,7223406,2342899,1298331,0,28870771,2382707,2336668,534336,7441,337688,1646293
 ```

-This module also provide the option to get the detailed information about the reads assignment to the genomic categories.
+This module also provides an option to get the detailed information about the reads assignment to the genomic categories.
 Choose the `--perCategory` option and get the genomic category for each mapped read.
-A separate file per chromosome will be created (e.g. `mappedReads.22.genomicFeature`).
+A separate file corresponding to reads assignment to each chromosome will be created (e.g. `mappedReads.22.genomicFeature`).

 An example of a file corresponding to chr22 i.e. reads assigned to genomic features from chr22